Sales Of Weighted Blankets, Fidget Toys, And Other Anxiety Reducing Products On The Rise

 — The Guardian (@guardian) March 10, 2019

 In 2015 a study was conducted on patients who were about to have surgery.
-Prior to their surgery they were unsurprisingly anxious about the procedure.
+Prior to their surgery, they were unsurprisingly anxious about the procedure.
 When they were given stress balls to squeeze, many of the patients claimed to be “less anxious.”

-What is it about these simple products that has them flying off the shelves?
+What is it about these simple products that have them flying off the shelves?
 Dr, Kathleen Hall, founder of the Stress Institute, says that the science behind the phenomenon is actually quite simple.

 “When you’re stressed, your body tightens up.
 So a physical release helps to let go of some of that energy.”